BlenderCharacters/01.Setup.and.Introduction/README.md

 + Selection of faces can use normals
 + And many more...

+### 8 The Timeline And Keyframes
++ Bring our scene to life
++ Animate the Cube
++ How to add Key frames
++ Work Space - Screens

 ### 99 Section 1 Wrap Up
 + Well done
 + Remember to share your work on the forum!